Cradle Mountain Tasmania, Australia Travel Guide

 A passenger and vehicle ferry service connects Tasmania to mainland Australia.

-The main public transport within Cradle Mountain-Lake St Clair National Park is the shuttle bus.
+The main public transport within Australia-Lake St Clair National Park is the shuttle bus.

 Many well-marked walking tracks, from easy boardwalks to challenging ascents.

-Permitted on roads within the park, but not by foot trails.
+Permitted on roads within the park, but not on foot trails.
 Be aware of traffic.

-Extremely limited, if available, directly at A Peak in the central part highlands region of tasmania.
+Extremely limited, if available, directly at A Mountain in the middle highlands region of tasmania.
 Pre-booking expensive private transfers is necessary.

 A rental car provides the most flexibility for exploring Tasmania.

-Other rental options are available, though less common for A Mountain in the central highlands region of tasmania.
+Other rental options are available, though less common for A High hill in the central highlands region of tasmania.

-Drive on the left-hand side of the road in The land down under.
+Drive on the left-right-hand side of the road in The land down under.

 Strictly enforced.
 Typically 100 kilometers per hour on highways, A speed limit of 50 km/h in towns.